The Main Reasons Why Your Washer Stops Spinning

 Our washer repair experts will solve any issue with your broken appliance.

 With proper use, care and maintenance of your top-load or front-load washing machine, you should experience many trouble-free years of operation.
 If you do encounter problems with your washer not spinning or other issues, contact FIX Appliances CA online or by calling 1-888-242-0777.
-For your convenience, same day washing machine repair is available in Barrie, Bradford, Newmarket, Simcoe County, Toronto and the GTA.
+For your convenience, same day washing machine repair or appliances installation services is available in Barrie, Bradford, Newmarket, Simcoe County, Toronto and the GTA.